stephenmcd/mezzanine/docs/multi-lingual.rst

     translator.register(BlogPost, TranslatedBlogPost)
     translator.register(BlogCategory, TranslatedBlogCategory)

-Even though you don't add translatable fields in your model beside those already defined inside mezzanine's models, you have to extends from ``mezzanine.core.translation`` classes so modeltranslation is aware of the abstract fields it will have to manage.
+You don't add translatable fields in your model beside those already defined inside Mezzanine's models.
+You have to extend from ``mezzanine.core.translation`` classes so modeltranslation is aware of the abstract fields it will have to manage.